makersacademy/student-directory/06_adding_more_info.md

 Now this method is much more readable.
 Even if you know nothing about the rest of the program, you can tell that for each student from an array of students it prints a name, followed by the cohort.

-Now it's a good time to commit the code.
+Run your code, is everything working as it should?
+Then it's a good time to commit the code.

 [Next challenge](07_asking_user_input.md)